Citizen's Council on Traffic

 Discussion of the Road Categorization Plan in the Physical Environment Committee meeting.
 This plan will be amended based on advice (or not) adopted by the council from the advisory report and the Memorandum of Response to Views Received on the 2023 Plan.

-4. Still to do: Decision-making -
+4. Completed: Decision-making - Completion date

 Consideration and decision on the Road Categorization Plan at the council meeting.